Manikarnika Ghat, Varanasi, India

 Bus

 Personally, I found using the overnight buses the best way to get around India.
 You can travel by bus to Varanasi from places such as Agra and Delhi.
-You can check out the overnight bus links to and from Varanasi on Redbus.com.
+I used Redbus.com to book all of my bus transport.

 Where to stay in Varanasi